Skip to content

 • Proper wound management

-• All wounds should be treated promptly and dressed properly.
+• Fluid and blood from wounds will attract Chrysomya bezziana.
+Therefore, all wounds should be treated and dressed properly.
 Wash hands before and after touching wounds.

 • Wounds should be assessed regularly.
-Dressings should be kept clean and dry.
+Dressings should be kept clean and dry to avoid attracting Chrysomya bezziana.

 • Keep premises clean.